-Note that you should align your image to bleed past the indicator lines as shown in my example below.
-This will assure that you don't have empty space on the edges.
+Note that you should align your image to bleed past the indicator lines, as shown in my example below.
+That will assure that you don't have empty space on the edges.

 You’ll see how flexible this is when you get into it.
 Play with it and experiment.
-You might just create a wonderful cover design that you would otherwise have paid a lot of money to a professional artist to make for you.
+You might end up creating an incredible cover design that you would otherwise have paid a lot of money to a professional artist to make for you.

 The Automatically Created Spine

-The Spine is created for you with your title and author name, and its width is adjusted automatically based on the number of pages in your manuscript.
+The spine is created for you with your title and author name.
+Its width is adjusted automatically based on the number of pages in your manuscript.